Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

   <!DOCTYPE html>
   <html lang="en">
     <head>
       <title>Blog</title>
     </head>
     <body>
       <header>
-        Check out my awesome website
+        Check out our awesome website
       </header>
       <div>
         <article>
-          Welcome to my blog!
-I'll be writing a lot about exciting new technologies here.
+          Welcome to our blog!
+We will be discussing new and exciting technologies here.
         </article>
         <nav>
           <a href="../index.html">Home</a>
           <a href="about.html">About</a>
-          <a href="products.html">Products</a>
           <a href="contact_us.html">Contact Us</a>
           <a href="blog.html">Blog</a>
         </nav>
-        <aside>Donate if you can.
-It'll keepme (and my blog) alive!</aside>
       </div>
       <footer>All rights reserved</footer>
     </body>